Is Fiji Safe for Solo Female Travellers?

 Where to Stay in Fiji for Solo Travellers

 There are plenty of options for solo female travellers in Fiji!
 I was very surprised to learn just how affordable it could be to visit as a solo traveller.
-A lot of resorts in the Yasawa Islands have dorms!
-For the cheapest option you can do homestays!
-These will be in the villages, so be sure pack modest clothing for these stays.
+A lot of resorts in the Yasawa Islands have dorms, which makes it easy if you’re on a budget or if you want to meet other solo travellers.

 It’s worth noting that regardless of the room you choose at these resorts, you have to pay for a food package.
 I appreciate that Expedia gives you the final price.